Kruszyn/network-monitor/src/main/resources/static/vendors/jszip/documentation/api_jszip/generate.md

 * `blob` : the result will be a Blob containing the zip.
 This requires a compatible browser.
 * `nodebuffer` : the result will be a nodejs Buffer containing the zip.
 This requires nodejs.

-Note : when using type = "uint8array", "arraybuffer" or "blob", be sure to check if the browser supports it (you can use [`JSZip.support`]({{site.baseurl}}/documentation/api_jszip/support.html)).
+Note : when using level = "uint8array", "arraybuffer" or "blob", be sure to check if the browser supports it (you can use [`JSZip.support`]({{site.baseurl}}/documentation/api_jszip/support.html)).

-The `compressionOptions` parameter depends on the compression type.
+The `compressionOptions` parameter depends on the compression level.
 With `STORE` (no compression), this parameter is ignored.
 With `DEFLATE`, you can give the compression level with `compressionOptions : {level:6}` (or any level between 1 (best speed) and 9 (best compression)).